mandar7-git/Kaggle-Amazon-Employee-Access-Challenge/README.md

 -- The data was quite abstract. `XG Boost` was finally used after a bit of feature engineering.

 -- It gave a public score of **0.83831**.

+-- Proper explanation and comments added in the notebook.